vorSherer/code-201-prework/prework/ubuntu/3_atom.md

 You'll find it insanely useful to open files and directories into Atom from the Terminal.

-Navigate to the following menu in Atom: `Atom->Install Shell Commands` (Select this option from the menu, and Atom will alert you when the commands have completed)

 To verify Atom is wired up correctly, run the following command from your terminal.

 ```